How much do you really know about mice and rats?

 - Rats may be sly, but they can’t hide from their biology.
 These rodent pests have very oily coats.
 When they run along walls or other areas, their fur leaves grease or “rub marks” behind – these often look like dark “streaks” or dirt marks.

-This Rodent Awareness Week, take a few minutes to review our Rodent Prevention Tips Sheet and assess your home’s security against rodents.
+This fall, take a few minutes to review our Rodent Prevention Tips Sheet and assess your home’s security against rodents.
 If you think your home might have a proverbial door open to rodents, give Western a call today at 888-674-0955 or contact us online so that we can work with you to protect your home and family before cooler temperatures settle in for the season.